Sidney Poitier

 Sidney Poitier (/ˈpwɑːtjeɪ/ PWAH-tyay; February 20, 1927 – January 6, 2022) was a Bahamian-American actor, film director, activist, and diplomat.
 In 1964, he was the first black actor and first Bahamian to win the Academy Award for Best Actor.
 Among his other accolades are two competitive Golden Globe Awards, a BAFTA Award and a Grammy Award, in addition to nominations for two Emmy Awards and a Tony Award.
 In 1999, he was ranked number 22 among the "American Film Institute's 100 Stars".
 Poitier was one of the last surviving stars from the Golden Age of Hollywood.

 Poitier's family lived in the Bahamas, then still a Crown colony, but he was born in Miami, Florida, while they were visiting, which granted him U.S. citizenship.
-He grew up in the Bahamas, but moved to Miami at age 15, and to New York City when he was 16.
+He grew up in the Bahamas, but moved back to Miami at age 15, and to New York City when he was 16.
 He joined the American Negro Theatre, gaining his breakthrough film role as a high school student in the film Blackboard Jungle (1955).
 Poitier gained fame for his leading roles in films such as The Defiant Ones (1958), for which he won the Silver Bear for Best Actor and became the first African American to be nominated for an Academy Award for Best Actor.
 In 1964, he won the Academy Award and the Golden Globe for Best Actor (Note: James Baskett won an Academy Honorary Award for Song of the South (1946); it was not competitive.) for Lilies of the Field (1963).

 Poitier broke ground playing strong leading African American male roles in films such as Porgy and Bess (1959), A Raisin in the Sun (1961), and A Patch of Blue (1965).
 He acted in three films in 1967, films which addressed race and race relations: To Sir, with Love; Guess Who's Coming to Dinner, and In the Heat of the Night, the latter of which earned him Golden Globe and BAFTA Award nominations.
 In a poll the next year he was voted the US's top box-office star.
 Poitier made his directorial film debut with Buck and the Preacher (1972), followed by A Warm December (1973), Uptown Saturday Night (1974), and Stir Crazy (1980).
 He later starred in Shoot to Kill (1988) and Sneakers (1992).

 Poitier was granted an honorary knighthood by Queen Elizabeth II in 1974.
 His honors include the Golden Globe Cecil B. DeMille Award in 1982, the Kennedy Center Honor in 1995, Screen Actors Guild Life Achievement Award in 1999, and the Honorary Academy Award in 2002.
 In 2009, he was awarded the Presidential Medal of Freedom by President Barack Obama.
 In 2016, he was awarded the BAFTA Fellowship for outstanding lifetime achievement in film.
 From 1997 to 2007, he was the Bahamian Ambassador to Japan.